dwavesystems/dwave-ocean-sdk/docs/quantum_research/topologies.rst

 The Working Graph
 =================

-Some small number of qubits and couplers in a QPU may not meet the specifications to function as desired.
-These qubits and couplers are therefore removed from the programmable fabric that users can access.
-The subset of the QPU's graph available to users is the *working graph*.
-The yield\ [#]_ of the working graph is the percentage of working qubits that are present.
+During calibration of a fabricated QPU, a small number of qubits and couplers in the QPU may not meet the specifications to function as desired.
+These qubits and couplers are therefore removed from the programmable structure that users can access.
+The subset of the fabricated QPU's graph available to users is the *working graph*.\ [#]_

-Due to various events during the operation of the QPU, qubits may no longer meet the required specifications and at that time the qubits and associated couplers are removed from the working graph; qubits and associated couplers may also be added back.
-Both adding and removing qubits and couplers result in the working graph being versioned.
-The version of the working graph is tracked in the ``graph_id`` solver resource field (see the "Solver Resource Fields" table on the "2xx responses" tab in :ref:`sapi_rest_get_remote_solver_config`).
-If the affected qubits are used in a problem's :ref:`embedding <qpu_embedding_intro>`, such as one that uses the :class:`~dwave.system.composites.FixedEmbeddingComposite` class, the problem must be re-embedded.

 .. [#]
-    Manufacturing variations and the need to prepare the QPU to operate at cryogenic temperatures in a low-magnetic field environment limits the yield.
+    Manufacturing variations and the need to prepare the QPU to operate at cryogenic temperatures in a low-magnetic field environment limits the yield, the number of qubits in the working graph as a percentage of those in the fabricated QPU.
 These variations are minimized through an extensive calibration process that attempts to bring all of these analog devices into a consistent parametric regime.

     For example, each |dwave_5kq| QPU is fabricated with 5,640 qubits and 40,484 couplers in a Pegasus topology.
 Of this total, the number and specific set